urilivshits/pageinference/.user/context.md

 - **[Wrong Page Content Bug]** Resolved bug where content from previously focused page would be scraped instead of the popup's source page.
 - **[Cross-Window History Bug]** Fixed issue where clicking history item from one tab would incorrectly open that chat in current tab instead of navigating to the original tab.
 - **[Multiple Popups Bug]** Resolved issue where multiple popups could be opened simultaneously, leading to confusion and incorrect content scraping.
+- **[Ctrl+Click Popup Opening]** Implemented a no-execution mode when opening the popup with Ctrl+Click:
+  - Added detection for Ctrl key press when the extension icon is clicked
-- **[Ctrl+Click Popup Opening]** Implemented a feature that allows users to open the popup without automatically executing the last user input by holding the Ctrl key while clicking the extension icon.
+  - Created mechanism to open popup without automatically executing the last user input
-- **[Inference Message Removal]** Removed the notification message that appeared when inference was being executed on popup open, resulting in a cleaner UI experience.
-- **[Automatic Execution Bug]** Fixed a bug where automatic execution wouldn't work after creating a new chat and making the first manual input without reloading the page.
-The issue was caused by the clearSavedInputText() function inadvertently removing the global_last_user_input storage.
-Modified the function to preserve the global user input while only clearing session-specific input data.
+  - Maintained regular single-click behavior for automatic execution
+  - Removed inference execution message from the UI for cleaner appearance
+  - References: background/background.js, popup/popup.js
+- **[Popup Behavior Optimization]** Fixed bug with automatic execution after creating new chats:
+  - Corrected clearSavedInputText() to preserve global_last_user_input value
+  - Fixed input text saving mechanism to use correct function for clearing input
+  - Added improved state management to ensure last input persistence
+  - Ensured reliable execution across various user workflows without requiring page reload
+  - References: popup/components/chat.js, background/background.js